cloudera/hue/docs/docs-site/content/developer/components/scratchpad/_index.md

 Above expects a running Hue or [Compose](https://github.com/gethue/compose) APIs on http://locahost:8005 as the middleware between your Data Warehouse and client.

+Note: if using Hue, it currently temporarily requires this ini settings:

+    [desktop]
+    cors_enabled=true

 !["SQL Scratchpad"](https://cdn.gethue.com/uploads/2021/05/sql-scratchpad-v0.5.png)